 No. On our farm we use Integrated Pest Management (IPM) instead.
 This means that while we do have chemicals on hand if they are needed we try very hard to avoid needing to use them through prevention methods such as cultivation, weeding, growing varieties that are more disease resistant, etc.

 No. None of the produce we grow are GMO’s

-Can we bring children or pets to the field?
+Can we bring children to the field?